Motivation and self-discipline are two important characteristics that can help people in reaching their goals. They are not, however, the same thing.

 Now, at the heart of self-discipline, is what we call effective habits.

-These are essentially consistent and persevering actions, behaviours, or routines that help you achieve any goal – irrespective of how you feel from day to day.
+These are essentially consistent and persevering actions, behaviours, or routines that help you achieve any goal – irrespective of how you feel day to day.

 Motivation essentially relies on feeling, whereas self-discipline is built on habits.